 The EuroThreads are a proven medical aesthetics treatment that not only is considered the ultimate in luxurious cosmetic pampering; but it also provides superior results commonly associated with skin rejuvenation, lifting and contouring.

-A FEW OF THE SPA SERVICES OFFERED AT THE MANHATTAN SKIN AND LASER TREATMENT CENTER INCLUDE:
+A FEW OF THE SPA SERVICES OFFERED AT THE MANHATTAN SKIN AND LASER MED SPA IN NEW YORK INCLUDE:

 635 Madison Avenue, Ste.
 1302 New York, NY 10022